237: R6RS Records (refined)

 Abstract

 The record mechanism of R6RS is refined.
 In particular, the triad of record names, record-type descriptors and record constructor descriptors can be effectively ignored and replaced with the single notion of a record descriptor.
-It also removes the restriction that the syntactic layer can only define one constructor per record type defined.
+We also remove the restriction that the syntactic layer can only define one constructor per record type defined.

 Rationale